Faith In Mind

 that have nothing to do with the Way.

-To live in this realization
+To live in this realization,

 is to be without anxiety about non-perfection.

-To live in this faith is the road to non-duality.
+To live in this faith is the road to non-duality,

-Because the non-dual is one with the trusting mind.
+for the non-dual is one with the trusting mind.

 The Way is beyond language.